zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ![](P4_Wine_Quality_data_files/figure-html/alcohol-1.png)<!-- -->

 The alcohol concentration distribution is right skewed.
 There seems to be a natural border on the left side.
-Maybe a minimum ammount of alcoohol needs to be present for the drink to be considered a wine?
-The highest peak of the distribution is at 9.5 % alchool and the median value is 10.20%.
+Maybe a minimum amount of alcohol needs to be present for the drink to be considered a wine?
+The highest peak of the distribution is at 9.5 % alcohol and the median value is 10.20%.
 The maximum amount of alcohol present in the dataset is 14.90.